younker/whetstone/simple_linked_list/README.md

 - pervasive in functional programming languages (eg Clojure, Erlang, Haskell) and less common in imperative languages (eg Ruby, Python)
 - often used to represent sequences (LIFO stack)

+## Interface

+For these exercises, the linked list must implement the following:
+- `length`: return the length of the linked list
+- `peek`: (aka `head`) returns the head node
+- `push`: places a new node at the head of the list
+- `pop`: removes the node at the head of the list and replaces with it's `next` node
+- `reverse`: returns a linked list with the nodes in reverse order

+**Note**: In javascript, `push` and `pop` deal with operations at the end of an array while `shift` and `unshift` operate on the beginning.
+This can get confusing if you push/pop based on context (linked list vs array).

 ## Terms
 - `head`:
 - `tail`: node having "none" as next reference